Graduate Application Materials

 Official transcript(s) will be required only after the applicant accepts an offer of admission.
 At that time, the applicant may send the transcripts directly to Graduate Admissions.

-Acceptable delivery methods are listed at https://gradadmissions.stanford.edu/admitted-students/requirements-admission/final-official-transcripts
+Acceptable delivery methods are listed at the Graduate Admissions Official Transcripts & Degree Conferral Documents Page

 If the UG degree has not yet been conferred, the incoming student should wait until degree conferral is indicated on the documents before it is sent.